Computer-Programming-B/AlienPygame/README.md

     alien.image = 'alien_hurt'
     clock.schedule_unique(set_alien_normal, 1.0)
 ```
-10. Now that you have basic game working.
+10. Now you should have the basics of the game working.

 Extensions
 ----------------------------------------------